objeck/objeck-lang/README.md

 <h1 align="center">Intuitive, Fast & Efficient</h1>

-Object-oriented and functional programming language designed to be fast, intuitive, lightweight, and nativity cross-functional.
+Object-oriented and functional programming language designed to be fast, intuitive, and lightweight on all modern 64-bit targets.

 ```ruby
 class Hello {